garden-labs/garden-labs-program-library/README.md

 ### Licensing

 This project contains multiple licenses.
-Refer to the innermost LICENSE file for each file.
+Refer to the innermost LICENSE document for each file.
 The top-level license is an open source Apache License.